grahamwjohnson/KenazLBM/docs/index.md

 > **Assumptions:**
 > This guide is written for Ubuntu 22.04 with Nvidia GPUs.
 Compatibility with other systems is not guaranteed.

-KenazLBM documentation is based on the [GitHub repository](https://github.com/grahamwjohnson/KenazLBM).
+KenazLBM documentation is based on this [GitHub repository](https://github.com/grahamwjohnson/KenazLBM).

 ---